Ventless Coffee Roasters for Cafés: The Complete Guide

 Batch capacity1.5 kg (3.3 lb)1.5 kg per batch

-Labor per roast2 minutes per 1.5 kg25 minutes per 20 kg
+Labor per roast2 minutes per 1.5 kg5 minutes per 20 kg

-For most single-location cafés using 5-20 kg of roasted coffee daily, the standard configuration provides ample capacity with room for growth or wholesale.
+For most single-location cafés using 5–20 kg of roasted coffee daily, the standard configuration provides plenty of capacity with room for growth or a wholesale program.

 SpecificationRequirement